BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 19.152.92.52.in-addr.arpa       name = s3-website-us-west-2.amazonaws.com.
 ```

-And trying to list files inside the S3 bucket.
-Note how to `--no-sign-request` signals we're trying to access the bucket as an anonymous user
+And when trying to list files inside the S3 bucket, note how to `--no-sign-request` signals we're trying to access the bucket as an anonymous user
 ```
 ┌──(kali㉿kali)-[~]
 └─$ aws s3 ls flaws.cloud